Le-Zheng/zoo-tutorials/flink/README.md

 import org.apache.flink.streaming.api.datastream.DataStreamUtils
 val results = DataStreamUtils.collect(resultStream.javaStream).asScala
 ```

-## How to run the example
+## Running the example on a local machine or a cluster
-### Requirements
-* JDK 1.8
-* Flink 1.8.1
-* scala 2.11/2.12
-* Python 3.x

-### Environment
+### Build the project
-Install dependencies for each flink node.
+Build the project using Maven because we need the jar file for running on the cluster.
+Go to the root directory of model-inference-flink and execute the mvn clean package command, which prepares the jar file for model-inference-flink:
 ```
-sudo apt install python3-pip
-pip3 install numpy
-pip3 install networkx
-pip3 install tensorflow
+mvn clean package
 ```
+The resulting jar file will be in the target subfolder: target/model-inference-flink-0.1.0-SNAPSHOT-jar-with-dependencies.jar.
+We’ll use this later.

 ### Start and stop Flink
-you may start a flink cluster if there is no runing one:
+You may start a flink cluster if there is no runing one.
+Go to the location where you installed Flink :
 ```
 ./bin/start-cluster.sh
 ```